Lake Speed: 1985–1989

 1985 was Speed's breakout season in NASCAR.
-Running a full schedule under the RahMoc Racing banner, Speed started off the season with a second-place finish to Bill Elliott in the Daytona 500.
+Running a full schedule under the RahMoc Enterprises banner, Speed started off the season with a second-place finish to Bill Elliott in the Daytona 500.
 CBS's pit reporter Mike Joy conducted an interview with Speed after the race, during which the emotional driver repeatedly thanked God for the successful showing.
 He followed that up with a tenth at Richmond International Raceway and a fourth at Rockingham, taking the points lead early in the season.
 After an engine problem at Atlanta, Speed scored a string of strong runs: seventh at Bristol, ninth at Darlington, ninth at North Wilkesboro, eighth at Martinsville and tenth at Talladega.
 Speed then finished sixth in the World 600.
 The stretch run of the season took its toll on the team and Speed's position in the points fell; however, he continued to post strong runs, finishing seventh at Talladega, tenth at Bristol, tenth at Dover and seventh and ninth-place finishes at Atlanta and Riverside International Raceway to round out the season.
 Overall, it was Speed's best year in terms of points, notching a tenth-place finish.

 Speed started off the 1986 season with a tenth in the Daytona 500 and a tenth at Rockingham but after the fourth race of the season, he was ousted from the ride.
 Speed started one more race that season, filling in for the ailing Rick Wilson in his Morgan-McClure Motorsports ride at Charlotte finishing fourteenth.
 Shortly thereafter, Speed began working again at starting his own race team.

 1987 was a building year in many ways.
 With sponsorship from Wynn's Car Care products, Kmart and Delco Battery, Speed built an entirely new race team with himself as the owner, and veteran crew chief Darrell Bryant helping him to build the operation.
 The purple and white Oldsmobile donned the number 83, in honor of the year Lake became a born-again Christian.
 In his thirteen starts Speed finished ninth in the first Talladega race and followed that up with a third-place finish in the World 600.
 Speed's other two top ten finishes were at the same tracks, seventh place at both Talladega and Charlotte.